unicef/publicgoods-toolkit/procurement.md

 readily apparent.

-KEY RECOMMENDATION: lient + " should participate directly in technical development, even if only to a small degree, in order to create credibility and connection with vendors and contractors and to contribute to maintaining a consistent open source culture.
+KEY RECOMMENDATION: client + " should participate directly in technical development, even if only to a small degree, in order to create credibility and connection with vendors and contractors and to contribute to maintaining a consistent open source culture.